lgpc874/templodoabismo/SUPABASE_SETUP.md

 ## Testing the Setup

+The project includes a comprehensive demo at `/supabase-demo` that tests:
+- Database connection verification
+- User registration with email/password
+- Course creation and real-time data display
+- Error handling and status monitoring

+**Quick Start:**
+1. Set up your Supabase project at https://supabase.com
+2. Copy the database schema from this file to your Supabase SQL editor
+3. Add your credentials to environment variables
-Access `/supabase-demo` route to test all Supabase features:
+4. Access `/supabase-demo` to verify all functionality

+**Demo Features:**
+- Live connection status indicator
-- User registration and login
+- User authentication testing
-- Creating courses and poems
-- File uploads
+- Database CRUD operations
-- Real-time data updates
+- Real-time data synchronization
-- Connection status monitoring
+- Error reporting and debugging

 ## Security Notes